Large deviation rate functions for the partition function in a log-gamma distributed random potential: Proofs for the i.i.d. log-gamma model

 For the upper bound, let $0<a<t$.
-Varadhan's theorem (Thm.~4.3.1 in \cite{demb-zeit}) applies in the present setting.
-This is justified in the proof of Cor.~\ref{lmgf-thm1} below and another similar justification is given for \eqref{supcond} below.
-Consequently
+Varadhan's theorem (Theorem 4.3.1 in \cite{demb-zeit}) applies in the present setting.
+This is justified in the proof of Corollary \ref{lmgf-thm1} below and another similar justification is given for (\ref{supcond}) below.
+Consequently,